 NoveList Plus is a system that lets you search for recreational reading by subject, genre, author, title, and many other criteria.
 If you like books by a certain author, NoveList will give you book summaries and suggest other books that will provide a similar reading experience.
 NoveList is also connected to Booth's library catalog, so once you find an interesting book, you can jump over to see whether the library owns a copy.
 Give it a try!

-In addition, Goodreads is a free public site that provides recommendations and, for those who create accounts, will help you track what you've read.
+Goodreads is a free public site that provides recommendations and, for those who create accounts, will help you track what you've read.

 In addition to suggesting books by topic, LibraryThing will let you catalog your personal book collection and participate in online book discussion groups.